wso2/docs-is/en/docs/learn/configuring-just-in-time-provisioning-for-an-identity-provider.md

         !!! note

-            To associate any user with the same JIT provisioned username with the local user with the same username, add the following configuration to `<IS-HOME>/repository/conf/deployment.toml`.
+            To associate any user having the same JIT provisioned username with the local user having the same username, add the following configuration to `<IS-HOME>/repository/conf/deployment.toml`.

             ``` toml